What to expect after Glaucoma surgery?

 Introduction

-• One week post-surgery: You might still experience irritation and sensitivity to light, but the blurriness should reduce.
+• One week post-surgery: Irritation and sensitivity to light are common, but blurriness should begin to improve.

-• Within three weeks of surgery: Pain often subsides significantly during this period with the potential of mild discomfort remaining.
+• Within three weeks: Pain generally decreases, with only mild discomfort remaining.

-• Several weeks to months later: Tour vision should stabilize and gradually return to normal.
+• Several weeks to months later: Vision gradually stabilizes and returns to near normal.

-While complications are rare, patients may experience inflammation, infection, low eye pressure, or excessive bleeding.
-Adhering to your ophthalmologist\’s recommendations, taking prescribed medication, and regular follow-up appointments will ensure potential complications are addressed promptly.
+Although complications are uncommon, some patients may experience inflammation, infection, low eye pressure, or excessive bleeding.
+Following your doctor’s instructions, taking prescribed medications, and attending all follow-up visits ensures that any issues are addressed promptly.

 • Avoiding strenuous activities

-• Avoid rubbing or adding pressure to your eyes
+• Not rubbing or applying pressure to the eyes

 Leave a Comment